 • UAS Composition Sequence

 All baccalaureate students at UAS are required to take English 111 and either English 211 or English 212.
 Composition GERs are designed to ensure that students have mastered the fundamentals of academic writing and critical thinking.
 Analytical and research writing are the emphasis of the composition sequence.
-Please see this appendix for descriptions of upper-division composition courses at UAS.

 English 111: Methods of Written Communication (3 credits)